saurabh10022000/Flutter-Loan-Application/README.md

 cd Flutter-Loan-Application
 Install Dependencies Run the following command to install all required dependencies:

-bash
-Copy
-Edit
 flutter pub get
-Run the Application Start the Flutter application using:

-bash
-Copy
-Edit
 flutter run
-Build for the Web If you'd like to build the application for web deployment, run:

-bash
-Copy
-Edit
 flutter build web

 The build files will be available in the /build/web directory.

-Configuration File
-The application fetches its configurations from the following API:

 Configuration JSON

 Example Configuration:

-json
+JSON
 Copy
 Edit
 [